Taiwan Bubble Tea || What is Boba? Your Complete Guide

 All, however, can be condensed into one general category; a sweet drink with chewy things in it.

-All of these varieties come with a vast choice of different teas to try and combinations you can create.
-In fact, there is so many choices that it can sometimes make it a bit stressful heading to your local bubble tea place and grabbing a boba drink – especially if you don’t speak Mandarin.
+In fact, there is so many choices that it can sometimes make it a bit stressful to head to your local bubble tea place and grab a boba drink – especially if you don’t speak Mandarin.

 Ordering bubble tea in China or Taiwan can be intimidating.